Definition and Background of Emphysema

 - Anti-inflammatory therapy: Inflammation is one of the important factors in the pathogenesis of COPD, therefore oral and inhaled corticosteroids are used to manage this inflammation.

-- Antibiotics: Chronic infection and colonization of the lower airways by bacteria may occur in COPD patients, which requires the use of antibiotics.
+- Antibiotics: Chronic infection and colonization of the lower airways by bacteria may occur in COPD patients, which require the use of antibiotics.

 - Mucolytic agents: They improve secretion clearance and reduce sputum viscosity.